servalproject/serval-dna/README.md

 The copyright in most of the source code in Serval DNA is held by [Serval Project Inc.][SPI], a not-for-profit association incorporated in the state of South Australia in the Commonwealth of Australia for the purpose of developing the Serval mesh software.
+The [COPYRIGHT][] file contains a full list of all those who hold copyright in portions of the Serval DNA source code.

+The [Serval Project][] will accept contributions for which copyright has been assigned to [Serval Project Inc.][SPI], or which are licensed to either [Serval Project Inc.][SPI] or to the public on terms that allow the Serval Project to freely redistribute and re-license the code under non-restrictive terms, for example, to release Serval DNA as part of a product distributed through the [Apple app store][].

-The [Serval Project][] will accept contributions from individual developers who have agreed to the [Serval Project Developer Agreement - Individual][individ], and from organisations that have agreed to the [Serval Project Developer Agreement - Entity][entity].
+Individual developers may assign copyright in their contributions by signing the [Serval Project Developer Agreement - Individual][individ], and organisations by signing the [Serval Project Developer Agreement - Entity][entity].

 Download, build and test
 ------------------------